grafana/grafana-infinity-datasource/docs/sources/global-queries.md

     readOnly: true
 ```

-#### Note

-- When using global queries, queries will be loaded from the datasource setting when loading the dashboard only.
+> **Note**: When using global queries, queries will be loaded from the datasource setting when loading the dashboard only.
 If the query changed, dashboards will get reflected only when they are reloaded.
-(Query refresh won't fetch the latest query)
+(Query refresh won't fetch the latest query).

-- When provisioning, grafana variables / tokens like `${__from}` are not supported yet.
+> **Note**: When provisioning, grafana variables / tokens like `${__from}` are not supported yet.